Flying Car Stocks That Are Cleared For Takeoff

 Archer Aviation (NYSE: ACHR)

-Archer Aviation is another flying car stock that just went public via SPAC.
+Archer Aviation is another flying car stock that recently went public via SPAC.
 In late 2021, it merged with Atlas Crest Investment Corporation.
 According to Archer Aviation’s website, it is “powering the future of urban air mobility.”
 Archer offers a similar style of flying car to Joby (eVTOL).

 EHang (Nasdaq: EH)

-The final flying car stock is located in China.
+The final flying car stock is in China.
 EHang offers eclectic passenger-grade autonomous aerial vehicles.
 Out of all three of these companies, Ehang has the most public financial information available.

 Just like with self-driving cars, many companies are quick to jump on the bandwagon.
 Every company wants to act as if it’s on the cutting edge of the industry.
 However, many of these flying car stocks are vague on how close they are on delivering on its promises.